Here are a few tell-tale signs that your compressor is starting to fail:

 Even with proper maintenance of your air conditioning unit, its life expectancy may be coming to an end.
 Check the records to see when it was installed and the upkeep of the current system and if the warranty is still valid.

 To prevent overheating, ensure the outdoor unit has proper ventilation away.
 Avoid any covers to hide it out of sight, while it may look appealing to cover it up, it will only damage the unit.
 Clear any obstructions such as bushes, tree limbs, high grass or vegetation, fences or storage of outdoor furniture are at least three feet away from the unit at all times.
 You should check there is a five-foot clearance on top of the unit.

 Cleaning the condenser fins often can prevent overheating, too.
 The buildup of dirt, bush and tree clippings or other materials can interfere with the refrigeration process.
 Air conditioner foaming coil cleaners can be found at home improvement stores such as Home Depot or Lowes for easy clean up without harming parts of the air conditioning system.
 Cleaning will also help ensure the air is circulating as it should within the house.

-Warm air into the home may be a sign that the compressor is low on refrigerant causing it to work overtime.
+Warm air into your Houston home may be a sign that the compressor is low on refrigerant causing it to work overtime.
 You may notice that there is ice or frost on the refrigerant coils, a concerning hissing or bubbling noise from the refrigerant lines, if your energy bill seems to be higher than usual and if your air conditioning unit is running, but your home remains warm.
 This problem is a quick fix and cheaper than if your compressor burns out because of this simple problem.

 Check your filters as you would check your smoke detectors.
 The blower filters should be changed at minimum twice a year unless you live a dusty area, where you would want to change it more often.
 Located inside the indoor unit where the fresh air duct enters the unit, you can find the enclosure where the filter can be taken out and replaced.